phelluy/skyrs/README.md

 - Mac OS 12.1
 - Linux
 - Windows Subsystem for Linux (WSL with Ubuntu) in MS Windows 10/11

+The parallel version is not very efficient yet.
+The default method is thus sequential.
+I will try to improve the parallel version when I will have time.

 ## Example